In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

 Castaway bandas in the forest made of old dhow wood

-Backed by the Mahale Mountains, with Lake Tanganyika out front; there really is no where in the world like Greystoke Mahale.
+Located in one of Tanzania’s beautiful national parks backed by the Mahale Mountains, with Lake Tanganyika out front; there really is nowhere in the world like Greystoke Mahale.

 Eight bandas, open to views of Lake Tanganyika with the mountains behind, built of reclaimed dhow wood.